What happened to cobalt in Q2 2019? Our cobalt market update outlines key market developments and explores what could happen moving forward.

 Cobalt market update: What’s ahead?

-As the second quarter begins, there are key announcements that could impact the cobalt market.
+As the third quarter of the year begins, there are key factors and announcements that could impact the cobalt market.

 Don’t forget to follow us @INN_Resource for real-time news updates!